MikeHopley/ftl-ships-strategy/index.md

 Emergency Respirators have little use, but do help you vent more aggressively.
 Venting below 50% oxygen is easy on this ship, and increases the chance enemies will target O2 instead of something that matters.
 With two Lanius and a clone bay, you're pretty safe doing this.

+[Defence drones work well on this ship](https://i.imgur.com/KaCw0ky.jpg), as all rooms are well outside the blind spot.

 ### Balance Mod

 Emergency Respirators sell for just 12 scrap, so you might want to keep them a bit longer.